SuperOfficeDocs/superoffice-docs/docs/en/custom-objects/learn/extra-table.md

 * Must start with **x_**
 * Must be unique within the table
 * Must be a single word
-* May contain only underscores, letters from a to z, or numbers
+* May contain only underscores, letters from a to z, and numbers

 ## Related topics